Dental & Oral Health Screening

 - Consider fluoride mouthwash for children ≥6 years old.
 [Council: 2013]

-- Infections, including risk of sexually transmitted illnesses that can affect the lips, mouth, and throat
+- Oral-related infections, including the risk of sexually transmitted illnesses that can affect the lips, mouth, and throat

-The recommended level for community fluoride in water supply is 0.7 mg fluoride per liter (0.7 parts per million).
-Fluoride occurs naturally in water supplies, so if the level is unknown (such as in well water), it should be tested to determine if supplementation is needed.
+Supplemental fluoride is essential to the development of teeth and the prevention of tooth decay.
+Community-based fluoridated water levels may vary from county to county, so water fluoride levels must be verified before subscribing to supplements.
+If the level is unknown (such as in well water), it should be tested to determine if supplementation is needed.
 [American: 2023] Fluoride content of water supplies in the United States can be found at My Water's Fluoride (CDC).

-Fluoride dental varnish should be placed approximately every 6 months, either by the medical or dental clinician.
+Dental fluoride varnish should be placed approximately every 6 months by the medical or dental clinician.
 If in the medical home, administration of the varnish may be performed by trained staff, such as a medical assistant or nurse.
-A 1-hour online course, with continuing medical education credits available, can be found at Online Fluoride Varnish Training (SFL).
+A 1-hour online course, with continuing medical education credits available, can be found at Oral Health Curriculum (Smiles for Life).
 For more information about fluoride, see The Debate Over Fluoridated Water (AAP).

 Dental Home

 The medical home should talk with families about establishing a dental home by 12 months of age (and as early as 6 months of age).
 [American: 2005] A dental home is a primary care dental provider with a comprehensive and up-to-date approach for preventing dental problems, providing anticipatory guidance about dental issues and nutrition and behaviors that affect dental care, assessing for adequate fluoride and prescribing supplements when indicated, administering topical fluoride applications, assessing and treating dental issues, placing sealants for high-risk children, and referring to dental specialists as needed for surgery or orthodontics.
-[EQIPP: 2017] The primary care clinician can assist parents with insurance in identifying a covered dentist.
+[EQIPP: 2017] The primary care clinician should assist parents with identifying an appropriate pediatric or general dentist office, keeping in mind the child’s age, health conditions, and behavior.
+The dental office’s participation with dental insurance carriers varies greatly and should be considered when making a referral.

 Referrals and Services